San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA

 Housing & Living

 The median property value in San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA was $374,300 in 2023, which is 1.23 times larger than the national average of $303,400.
 Between 2022 and 2023 the median property value increased from $344,400 to $374,300, a 8.68% increase.
-The homeownership rate in San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA is 68.1%, which is approximately the same as the national average of 65%.
+The homeownership rate in San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA is 68.1%, which is approximately the same as the national average of N/A%.

-Median household income in San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA is $67,840.
-In 2023, the PUMA with the highest Median Household Income in San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA was Santa Clara County (Southwest)--Cupertino, Saratoga Cities & Los Gatos Town PUMA, CA with a value of $229,111, followed by Santa Clara County (Northwest)--Palo Alto City & Los Altos Hills Town PUMA, CA and Contra Costa County (South)--San Ramon City & Danville Town PUMA, CA, with respective values of $210,275 and $208,750.
+Median household income in San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA is N/A. In N/A, the PUMA with the highest Median Household Income in San Bernardino County (West Central)--Hesperia City & Apple Valley Town PUMA, CA was Santa Clara County (Southwest)--Cupertino, Saratoga Cities & Los Gatos Town PUMA, CA with a value of $229,111, followed by Santa Clara County (Northwest)--Palo Alto City & Los Altos Hills Town PUMA, CA and Contra Costa County (South)--San Ramon City & Danville Town PUMA, CA, with respective values of $210,275 and $208,750.

 Property